John Sackar: Education and early legal career

 Sackar attended Sydney Boys High School and then Sydney University, graduating with a Bachelor of Laws in 1972 after initially studying medicine.
 He would later go on to receive a Master of Laws from the same institution.

 Sackar was admitted to practice as a solicitor in 1973, beginning his legal career at Hickson Lakeman & Holcombe (now Hicksons Lawyers) as an articled clerk under the guidance of David Kirby and Jim Poulos.
 Sackar then practised as a solicitor at Dawson Waldron (now Ashurst Australia).

 Years as a barrister

 Sackar was called to the New South Wales Bar in 1975 and appointed Queen's Counsel in 1987.
 He was a member of the Sixth Floor of Selborne Chambers in Phillip Street, Sydney for most of his time at the Bar.
-Australian Prime Minister Malcolm Turnbull read with Justice Sackar in his early years at the NSW Bar.
+He specialized in defamation actions.
+Malcolm Turnbull, later to become an Australian Prime Ministe, read with Justice Sackar in his early years at the NSW Bar.
 Sackar was called to the Middle Temple in London during 2006, with chambers at 4-5 Gray's Inn Square.

 Judicial appointment

 Justice Sackar was appointed to the Supreme Court of New South Wales in February 2011.
-He sits in the Equity Division of the Court and is currently its Expedition list Judge.
+He sits in the Equity Division of the Court and was its Expedition list Judge.
+In 2022-2023, Sakar led the Special Commission of Inquiry into LGBTIQ hate crimes, which was set up to "investigat[e] unsolved suspected hate crime deaths of LGBTIQ people (or people who were presumed to be LGBTIQ) in NSW between 1970 and 2010".
+Sackar retired as a judge in February 2024.

-Interests
+Personal life

 Sackar is a passionate art collector and agriculturalist.
+He has three children from his first marriage, and one from his second.

+He was appointed a Member of the Order of Australia in the 2025 Australia Day Honours, and, since 2019, served as President of the Arts Law Centre of Australia, a non-profit organisation.